 Montolieu, a bookish village

 17 bookshops of old and modern books, bookmakers, a museum of graphic arts and printing, craftspeople and artists, an art centre... bookworms, art lovers and inquisitive minds will love Montolieu!
 Wander round, stumble across a rare find, learn more about printers, or even try printing yourself!
 This village found its niche under the leadership of Michel Braibant, a bookbinder who, in creating this concept around books, also revived the paper mill in nearby Brousse.
-It's an exciting visit where you can learn to make paper from fabric or vegetable fibres... both children and adults can step up to the plate!
+It's an exciting visit where you can learn to make paper from fabric or vegetable fibres... both children and adults can step up to the plate! (find out more about this experience).

 La Montagne Noire